 The Mechanical Engineering Technology curriculum prepares graduates for employment as mechanical technicians.
-This program also maximizes transfer credit to certain four-year university engineering and/ or industrial programs.
 Typical assignments would include assisting in the design, development, testing and repair of mechanical equipment.
 Emphasis is placed on the integration of theory and mechanical principles.

-Coursework includes applied mechanics, manufacturing methods and processes, computer usage, computer-aided drafting, mathematics, physics, and oral and written communications.
-The courses will stress critical thinking, planning, and problem solving.
+Course work includes applied mechanics, manufacturing methods and processes, computer usage, computer-aided drafting, mathematics, physics, and oral and written communications.